-Class on September $15 \rightarrow$ September 14 (Mid-Autumn Day) No class: A week from October 1 to October 7 (National Day)
+No class: September 30 (Mid-Autumn Day)

+A week from October 1 to October 7 (National Day)

-• Class Policy:
+Class Policy:

 Students are not allowed to use their laptops or cellphones in the classroom.

 2.4 Academic Honesty and Plagiarism

 It is important for a student's effort and credit to be recognized through class assessment.
 Credits earned for a student work due to efforts done by others are clearly unfair.
 Deliberate dishonesty is considered academic misconducts, which include plagiarism; cheating on assignments or examinations; engaging in unauthorized collaboration on academic work; taking, acquiring, or using test materials without faculty permission; submitting false or incomplete records of academic achievement; acting alone or in cooperation with another to falsify records or to obtain dishonestly grades, honors, awards, or professional endorsement; or altering, forging, or misusing a University academic record; or fabricating or falsifying of data, research procedures, or data analysis.